 What are Hosted Applications?

-A hosted application is a software as a service (SaaS) that enables users to open and use a software application that is hosted in the cloud on a subscription basis.
+A hosted application is a piece of hosted software as a service (SaaS) that enables users to open and use a software application that is hosted in the cloud on a subscription basis.
 Hosted applications are hosted on a cloud infrastructure that users can access through the internet from anywhere in the world.

 There are several variations of Hosted Applications, and they may alternatively be described using one of the following titles: Software as a Service, Hosted Terminal Services, Internet applications, web applications, remote application, online applications, Remote Desktop Services etc. This article attempts to break these down and explain the differences.